Gardner Fox: The Flash

 Fox is credited with writing the first three of six stories in the inaugural issue of Flash Comics (Jan.
 1940), including the debut of the titular character, The Flash.
 With a hero described as a "modern-day Mercury", the title feature saw college student Jay Garrick imbued with superhuman speed after inhaling hard water vapors.
-The character went on to appear in a host of nineteen-forties comics, including All Star, Comic Cavalcade, The Big All-American Comic Book, Flash Comics and his own title, All-Flash, so named because, unlike Flash Comics, all the stories in it were about were about the Flash.
+The character went on to appear in a host of nineteen-forties comics, including All Star, Comic Cavalcade, The Big All-American Comic Book, Flash Comics and his own title, All-Flash, so named because, unlike Flash Comics, all the stories in it were about The Flash.

 Hawkman

 Describing the origins of Hawkman, Fox recalled, "I was faced with the problem of filling a new book that publisher Max Gaines was starting...
 As I sat by the window I noticed a bird collecting twigs for a nest.
 The bird would swoop down, pick up the twig, and fly away.
 I thought, 'Wouldn't it be great if the bird was a lawman and the twig a crook!'"
+The character bore a visual resemblance to the Hawkmen who had appeared in the Flash Gordon comic strip in the mid-1930s.

 Debuting as the third story in Flash Comics #1 (Jan.
 1940) — "Fox's imagination [transformed] that bird [into] the soaring, mysterious Hawkman."
 With art by Dennis Neville, the origin of the 'Winged Wonder' featured archaeologist and collector Carter Hall reliving his past life as Prince Khufu of ancient Egypt, creating a costume (powered by Nth metal), confronting the reincarnation of Hath-Set, his former nemesis, and meeting his reincarnated love interest, Shiera Saunders.